Filochet/secbench/doc/tutorials/acquisition_and_storage.md

 ds_pts = ds["pts"]
 ```

-When you reload data as show in the previous cell, the data returned **are not numpy arrays**.
+When you reload data, as shown in the previous cell, the data returned **are not numpy arrays**.
 At this point the data are not loaded in RAM, which is a good thing when you have huge datasets.

 ```{code-cell} ipython3
 print(type(ds_data))